dgerabagi/data-curation-environment/prompt.md

 ---

-### Case Study 001: "Stop Generation" Does Not Cancel vLLM Request
+### Case Study 003: `AbortController` Lifecycle Bug Causes Unstable Cancellations

--   **Artifacts Affected:** `A90.
-AI Ascent - server.ts (Reference).md`
+-   **Artifacts Affected:** `src/backend/services/llm.service.ts`
--   **Cycles Observed:** C70, C75, C99
+-   **Cycles Observed:** C100
--   **Symptom:** Clicking the "Stop" button in the response generation UI correctly closes the connection from the DCE extension, but the vLLM server continues to process the request, consuming GPU resources unnecessarily.
--   **Root Cause Analysis (RCA):** The architecture involves the DCE extension making a request to a proxy server, which in turn makes a request to the vLLM server.
-The `AbortController` in the DCE extension's `llm.service.ts` only aborts the initial request (DCE -> Proxy).
-The proxy server did not have logic to detect this client-side disconnection and propagate the cancellation to its own downstream request (Proxy -> vLLM).
-The Express.js response object (`res`) emits a `'close'` event when the client disconnects, which can be used to trigger this cancellation.
+-   **Symptom:** When generating responses, the connection is sometimes aborted immediately and unexpectedly.
+Furthermore, the manual "Stop Generation" button is unreliable.
+The root cause is a flaw in how the `AbortController` for the `fetch` request is managed.
+-   **Root Cause Analysis (RCA):** The logic for managing streaming `fetch` requests in `generateBatch` and `generateSingle` placed the cleanup code (`generationControllers.delete(cycleId)`) in a `finally` block.
+For a streaming request, the `await fetch()` promise resolves as soon as the headers are received, allowing the code to proceed while the body streams in asynchronously.
+Consequently, the `finally` block was executing almost immediately, removing the `AbortController` from the tracking map while the stream was still in progress.
+This made it impossible to manually cancel the request later and could contribute to unstable connections.
 -   **Codified Solution & Best Practice:**
-    1. When proxying streaming requests, always propagate client cancellation.
-    2. In the Express.js route handler for the proxy, create a new `AbortController` for the downstream `fetch` request.
-    3. Pass the controller's `signal` to the `fetch` options.
-    4. Register an event listener on the client response object: `res.on('close', () => { controller.abort(); });`.
-This ensures that if the client hangs up, the server immediately aborts the expensive downstream operation, freeing up resources.
+    1. The lifecycle of a resource tied to a stream (like an `AbortController`) must be managed by the stream's own events, not by a `try/finally` block around the initial `fetch` call.
+    2. The `generationControllers.delete(cycleId)` call must be removed from the `finally` block.
+    3. It must be moved into the terminal event handlers for the stream: `stream.on('end', ...)` and `stream.on('error', ...)`, as well as into the main `catch` block that would handle a failure of the initial `fetch` itself.
+This ensures the controller is only deregistered when the operation is definitively complete or has failed.

 ---